planetxpress/discord-rss-feeder-gcp/README.md

+# Discord RSS GCP bot
-# Posting RSS updates to Discord using GCP
+Posting RSS updates to Discord executed by GCP Functions.

+GCP object storage is used to save state between function runs.

 ### Requirements
 - A preconfigured a GCP Secret containing your Discord webhook URL.